sacres/ansible/roles/common/README.md

     inv_hosts: 'inventory/hosts'

+    ansible_user: []

 ### Detailed usage guide

-- 'ansible' with this role and most others in this repo refers to the 'mgmt' box/group as well as the designated user for ansible mgmt.
+- 'ansible' with this role and most others in this repo refers to the 'mgmt' box/group as well as the designated user for ansible mgmt, define the user in ./defaults/main.yml: ansible_user: ..

 - Add pub keys for ansible/root into ./files/{root,ansible}-authorized_keys